 Is the EHR just the EMR in a digital disguise?

 Not quite.
 While they share some DNA, Electronic Medical Records (EMRs) and Electronic Health Records (EHRs) serve different roles in healthcare.
+One is like a private notebook: detailed but confined.
+The other is a collaborative hub: big-picture and built for sharing.

 So, which one do you actually need?
 Let’s break it down.